-Grants contributions are expected to decrease by \$146,000.
-The contribution to the libraries is expected to increase by \$45,000, building grants by \$15,000 audit fees by \$18,000 and bank charges by \$25,000.
+Grants contributions to emergency management are expected to decrease by \$145,000 and contribution to the swimming pools in the recreation program by \$431,000.
+The contribution to the libraries is expected to increase by \$45,000 and bank charges by \$25,000.

-9 Analysis of Budgeted Cash Position
+6. Analysis of Budgeted Cash Position